-The school relies on the generous contributions and fundraising efforts of our supporters.
-The Christ School conducts an Annual Fund campaign and hosts The Mane Event, a social fundraiser including dinner and auction.
+The school relies on the generous contributions of our supporters.
+The Christ School conducts an annual Good to Great campaign in the fall and hosts the Mane Event, a social fundraiser including dinner and auction, in the spring.
 At limited times throughout the year opportunities for optional, discretionary donations will be presented to parents and supporters.
-Any additional fundraising events must be approved in advance by the development specialist.
+Any additional fundraising events must be approved in advance by the Development Specialist.